chewypiano27/wiresharktracing/README.md

 This database will be utilised to translate an IP address into a geolocation (longitude & latitude).

-The database can be downloaded at: https://github.com/mbcc2006/GeoLiteCity-data
+The database can be downloaded at in the files section of this repo.

 **Wireshark**